 Terry Fox is one of Canada’s greatest heroes and considered the ultimate role model for people of all ages.
 Terry’s efforts to raise money for cancer research, after loosing his right leg when only 20 years old to the disease, emulate the best that the world can offer.

-In his memory, Town Centre Private High School holds its annual Terry Fox Run each September.
-Thanks to the generosity of the TCPHS students and their families, TCPHS is able to donate funds each year to the Terry Fox Foundation for cancer research.
+In his memory, Town Centre Private Schools holds its annual Terry Fox Run each September.
+Thanks to the generosity of the TCPS students and their families, TCPS is able to donate funds each year to the Terry Fox Foundation for cancer research.